JOURNAL OF GENTRY GENEALOGY

 Coming Articles

-As indicated in the introduction, this present article has addressed the question of evidence relating to Samuel-II, including his birth, marriage, and death, and also an identification of his children.
-The discussion of these children has for the most part been limited to their time together in Virginia, with very little consideration of their later life.
-The next article in this series will review the evidence relating to Nicholas-II.
+As indicated in the introduction, this and the previous article have addressed the question of evidence relating to Samuel-II, including his birth, marriage, and death, and also an identification of his children.
+The next article in this series will review the evidence relating to Samuel's brother Nicholas-II.
 While much is known about his family from the book "The Gentry Family in America", for the sake of completeness, there is still much to be said concerning his life.
-Finally, we will go back and pick up the oldest son of Nicholas-I, namely Joseph Gentry.
+We will then go back and pick up the oldest son of Nicholas-I, namely Joseph Gentry.
 In doing so, we will try to piece together some of the loose ends of a group of Gentrys living in Hanover, Henrico, Louisa, and Albemarle Counties that have not been tied into the main trunk of the Gentry family tree.
-At some time in the future, we will return to Samuel's family with articles discussing individual members of his family more in detail.
+At some time in the future, we will return to Samuel's family with articles about his other sons and discussing individual members of his family more in detail.

 Selected References (continued)

 (Note.
-These are references that are only representative of the much larger body of references to the various members of Samuel Gentry's family)
+These are references that are representative of a much larger body of references to the various members of Samuel Gentry's family)

 Nicholas Gentry